bburns/PyVoyager/README.md

 Testing
 ----------------------------------------

-Some test images are included in the `test/images` folder, and their correct bounding box values, where known, in `test/testFiles.csv`.
-You can run the tests on them with `vg test`.
-The goal is to include some easy targets and lots of edge cases to test the centering routines.
-If you find a frame that doesn't center correctly you can put the original image into the images folder and add a record to `testFiles.csv`.
+Some centering test images are included in the `test/center` folder, and their correct center values in `test/testCenterFiles.csv`.
+You can run the tests on them with `vg test center`.
+The goal is to include some easy targets and lots of edge cases to test the centering/stabilizing routines.

+Denoising test images are located in `test/denoise` - you can run the tests with `vg test denoise` - check the results in the same denoise folder.

 Issues